Stretch to stretch, dust to dust: lower-value local $H_{0}$ measurement from two-population modelling of type Ia supernovae: Model

 The Pantheon+ catalogue discards supernovae with stretch parameters $|x_{1}|>3$ or colours $|c|>0.3$.
-As it can be seen in Figure~\ref{data_HF}, these cuts have negligible impact on sampling the true distribution of supernovae in the Hubble flow.
+However, as it can be seen in Figure~\ref{data_HF_app}, these cuts have negligible impact on sampling the true distribution of supernovae in the Hubble flow.
 Therefore, without a loss of precision we normalise the probability density $p(\pmb{\xi_{i}}|\pmb{\Theta})$ in eq.~(\ref{likelihood}) of the Hubble flow data block without using any bounds on light curve parameters.
 However, this normalisation is not valid for the calibration sample where supernovae were selected using a narrower range of the colour parameter \citep{Riess2022}.
 The colour cut adopted as a selection criterion discard any supernovae with $|c|>0.15$ and has a strong impact on the observed colour distribution.
-We account for this observational selection effect by normalising the probability density $p(\pmb{\xi_{i}}|\pmb{\Theta})$ in the range $|c|<0.15$.
+We account for this observational selection effect by normalising the probability density $p(\pmb{\xi_{i}}|\pmb{\Theta})$ in the range $|c|<0.15$ (observed colours).
+The adopted normalisation means that our modelling employs a selection function in the form of a top-hat filter in the observed supernova colour.
+Incorporating the selection function in the probability model mitigates potential biases in the dust parameter estimation in the calibration sample.
 Due to a correlation between supernova stretch and host-galaxy environment \citep{Nicolas2021,Rigault2020}, the stretch parameter distribution of the calibration supernovae is primarily influenced by the effect of selecting exclusively late-type host galaxies with observable Cepheids.
 As shown on the right panel of Figure~\ref{x1_hist}, the selection effect strongly suppresses the stretch distribution at $x_{1}<-0.5$ but it keeps the high-stretch tail practically unchanged.